Quantum Approaches to Consciousness

 4.1 Applying Quantum Concepts to Mental Systems

-Today there is accumulating evidence in the study of consciousness that quantum concepts like complementarity, entanglement, dispersive states, and non-Boolean logic play significant roles in mental processes.
+Today there is accumulating evidence in the study of consciousness and cognition that quantum concepts like complementarity, contextuality, entanglement, dispersive states, and non-Boolean logic play significant roles in mental processes and have epistemological consequences (see, e.g., Bruza et al. 2023).
 Corresponding quantum-inspired approaches address purely mental (psychological) phenomena using formal features also employed in quantum physics, but without involving the full-fledged framework of quantum mechanics or quantum field theory.
 The term “quantum cognition” has been coined to refer to this new area of research.
-Perhaps a more appropriate characterization would be non-commutative structures in cognition.
+Perhaps a more precise characterization would be non-commutative structures in cognition.

 On the surface, this seems to imply that the brain activity correlated with those mental processes is in fact governed by quantum physics.
 The quantum brain approaches discussed in Section 3 represent attempts that have been proposed along these lines.
 But is it necessarily true that quantum features in psychology imply quantum physics in the brain?

 A formal move to incorporate quantum behavior in mental systems, without referring to quantum brain activity, is based on a state space description of mental systems.
-If mental states are defined on the basis of cells of a neural state space partition, then this partition needs to be well tailored to lead to robustly defined states.
-Ad hoc chosen partitions will generally create incompatible descriptions (Atmanspacher and beim Graben 2007) and states may become entangled (beim Graben et al. 2013).
+If mental states are defined on the basis of cells of a neural state space partition, then this partition needs to be well tailored to the neural dynamics in order to lead to robustly defined states.
+Especially for nonlinear neural dynamics, ad hoc chosen partitions are typically “misplaced” and will create incompatible mental descriptions (Atmanspacher and beim Graben 2007) and mental states may become entangled (beim Graben et al. 2013).

 This implies that quantum brain dynamics is not the only possible explanation of quantum features in mental systems.
 Assuming that mental states arise from partitions of neural states in such a way that statistical neural states are co-extensive with individual mental states, the nature of mental processes depends strongly on the kind of partition chosen.
 If the partition is not properly constructed, it is likely that mental states and observables show features that resemble quantum behavior although the correlated brain activity may be entirely classical: quantum mind without quantum brain.